 Where is it? • Visa Requirements • Getting there • Where to stay • Moving around • Food • Safety • Prices • Weather • Best time to visit • Money matters • What to see? • Interesting facts

-The US is a huge country comprising of 50 states in North America, bordering with Canada in the north and Mexico in the south.
+United States is a huge country comprising of 50 states in North America, bordering with Canada in the north and Mexico in the south.
 It`s an amazingly diverse country (expression ‘melting pot` came from the US) that attracts millions of tourists every year and it tops world tourism rankings for decades.
 And this is not an accident, there is so much to see and do in the US that this post will not do it justice.
 That`s why we will try and write about various destinations within the US during next couple of weeks.

 There is something for every type of traveler: from wilderness in Alaska, through Hawaii active volcanoes, and dozens of national parks with breathtaking landscapes and wildlife, to coastal cities with buzzing nightlife, long beaches and themed parks, and to inland places with rich history and cultural heritage.